kailash-manasarovar/statement/docs/timeline/2023/april.md

 - It's curious the main picture is from [a day at the sea](#overwhelming-romantic-feelings).
 - In January 2024, I will see another side of this picture where the person deep down is taking a picture of the woman swimming above him.
 - I guess that's how they entrap the men, or the lesbians.
-- The next day I told Sally what had happened.
+- The next day I told Sandra Rita Diaz what had happened.
 We were amazed.
 It was a miracle!
 - I followed the Twitter account.
 - The account blocked me immediately.
 - I post a reaction on X.